Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/README.md

 });
 ```

-## CreateAIGeneratedImage
+## CreateAiGeneratedImage
-You can execute the `CreateAIGeneratedImage` mutation using the following action shortcut function, or by calling `executeMutation()` after calling the following `MutationRef` function, both of which are defined in [default-connector/index.d.ts](./index.d.ts):
+You can execute the `CreateAiGeneratedImage` mutation using the following action shortcut function, or by calling `executeMutation()` after calling the following `MutationRef` function, both of which are defined in [default-connector/index.d.ts](./index.d.ts):
 ```typescript
 createAiGeneratedImage(vars: CreateAiGeneratedImageVariables): MutationPromise<CreateAiGeneratedImageData, CreateAiGeneratedImageVariables>;